Saturday, December 27, 2008

 By about 4 O'clock my false teeth were chattering so badly they were keeping me awake so I took 'em out and put them in my pocket.
 It was one of the longest and most uncomfortable nights I think I've ever had.
 The temperature was below zero but somehow I managed to make it.

 The back door opened at 7 when Jim Bailey came out for the milk.
-It took me a few minutes to get the stiffness out of my joints so I could walk but once this done, I walked in the house as if nothing mattered at all.
+It took me a few minutes to get the stiffness out of my joints.
+I walked in the house as if nothing mattered at all.

 When mi mother saw me she hit the roof.
 I was in no mood for any of her lectures so I walked off upstairs to wash up and change mi clothes.
 Once I was cleaned up I felt a lot better so I lay down on mi bed for a few minutes and before long the daydream dissolved into darkness.

-I woke up at 4 O'clock, washed mi face, combed mi hair and went downstairs.
+I woke up a few hours later, washed mi face, combed mi hair and went downstairs.
 When I walked into the kitchen, my suitcase was sitting next to the back door.

 "Who put mi suitcase there?"